Blendify/blender-manual/blender_docs/manual/grease_pencil/visual_effects/introduction.rst

    Panel layout (Blur Effect as an example).

-The Visual Effects panels and UI are similar to Modifiers.
+The visual effects panels and interface are similar to modifiers.
-Each effect’s interface shares the same basic components similar to modifiers for meshes.
+Each effect shares the same basic interface components similar to modifiers for meshes.

 See :ref:`Modifiers Interface <bpy.types.Modifier.show>` for more information.